-Some women with fibroids experience anemia from the loss of blood through menstruation; therefore, any strenuous activity can be exhausting.
+Some women with fibroids experience anemia from blood loss during menstruation; therefore, any strenuous activity can be exhausting.
 Along with leading to low energy levels, anemia can also cause dizziness and lightheadedness.

-Your desire for sex with fibroids may be affected by your underlying hormones as well.
-Fibroids can cause an imbalance between your estrogen and progesterone hormones, which can lower libido.
+Your desire for sex may be affected by your underlying hormones as well.
+Fibroids can cause an imbalance between your estrogen and progesterone hormones, which can lower your libido.
 A decreased sex drive can have an impact on your mental state and relationships.

 How To Treat Fibroids and Stop The Pain

-At USA Fibroid Centers, we offer a minimally-invasive fibroid treatment that can shrink your fibroids, alleviate undesirable symptoms like painful sex, and quickly get you back to daily life.
+At USA Fibroid Centers, we offer a minimally invasive fibroid treatment that can shrink your fibroids, alleviate frustrating symptoms like painful sex, and quickly get you back to daily life.

 Our specialists perform a state-of-the-art procedure called Uterine Fibroid Embolization (UFE).
-UFE is aneffective way to treat your fibroids and relieve pain after sex.
-In comparison to fibroid surgery, UFE an outpatient treatment that doesn’t require a hospital stay or general anesthesia.
+UFE is an effective way to treat fibroids and relieve pain after sex.
+In comparison to fibroid surgery, UFE is an outpatient treatment that doesn’t require a hospital stay or general anesthesia.

 UFE takes only 30 to 45 minutes.
-After a short recovery period, you can go home the same day to recover in the comfort of your own home.
+After a short recovery period, you can go home the same day to recover.
 UFE shrinks fibroids by blocking blood flow, allowing them to die on their own.
 Compared to invasive surgeries, the recovery period of UFE is far shorter.
 In fact, most women are back to normal activities within one to two weeks.